SlideRuleEarth/sliderule/targets/binding-python/README.md

 3. `sudo make install-icesat2`
 4. `make config-python`
 5. `make`
+6. `sudo make install`

-The results are found in the `build` directory:
+The results are found in the `/usr/local/lib` directory:
 * `srpybin.cpython-*.so` - the Python package

 To use the package, from a Python script:
 ```Python
 import srpybin
 ```

 ----------------------------------------------------------------------------
 ## III. pyH5Coro